coreyabraham/pongPrototype/README.md

 ## Building / Compiling

-To use this project, you must have Visual Studio installed with C/C++ development tools and this github project cloned in order to build and compile your own variant of this project!
+To use this project, you must have Visual Studio installed with C / C++ development tools and this github project cloned in order to build and compile your own variant of this project!

-Basically your typical C/C++ Visual Studio project, that's all you really need to know besides the useage of Raylib's C/C++ Header.
+Basically your typical C / C++ Visual Studio project, that's all you really need to know besides the useage of Raylib's C / C++ Header.